 agencies in providing housing and housing-related assistance to

-It is a pleasure to again appear before you, and I would like to
+is a pleasure to again appear before you, and I would like to express

-express my appreciation for your continuing efforts to improve the
+my appreciation for your continuing efforts to improve the housing

-housing conditions of American Indian and Alaska Native peoples.
+conditions of American Indian, Alaska Native and Native Hawaiian

-to be sustained as we continue to work together toward creating
+This momentum needs to be sustained as we continue to work together

 Development's support for the principle of government-to-government